Sync Technologies Explained

 - Increased Input Lag: Frame buffering causes delay

-- Frame Rate Lock: Cannot exceed display refresh rate
+- Frame Rate Lock: Cannot exceed monitor refresh rate

 - Stuttering: Frame skipping when frame rate is below refresh rate

-Make the display's refresh rate follow the GPU's frame rate changes
+Make the monitor's refresh rate follow the GPU's frame rate changes

 Workflow: